peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 ## Under development

-This module is under development.
-The API may change.
-Areas under discussion and not currently supported:
- 1. ESPNow message encryption.
- 2. Gateway status reporting.
+This module is under development and the documentation is a long way behind the code.
+Please wait until I can release a stable, documented version.

 Support for AP's with variable channel numbers is implemented but not yet documented.